I Want An Akira Video Game

 Akira (Amiga/CD32, 1994)

-For the uninitiated, Akira tells the complicated story of government experimentation gone terribly wrong, and the lasting effects it has both interpersonally on the citizens of Tokyo and politically across the entire country.
+For the uninitiated, Akira tells the complicated story of government experimentation gone terribly wrong, and the lasting effects it has on the individual citizens of a future Tokyo and politically across the entire country.
 The story mostly centers on two teenage orphans, Tetsuo and Kaneda, but there is a huge cast of characters, gangs, factions, government agencies, and telekinetic children who are too powerful for their own good.
 Tetsuo and Kaneda are members of a violent biker gang in a city frantically trying to rebuild itself, and things only get worse when the government steals Tetsuo and awakens his latent powers.
 It all gets very violent, very quickly.

 Akira (Famicom, 1988)